-- To develop an approach of dealing with non-implementation or incorrect implementation of the main principles and tools of the EHEA by respecting and reflecting the EHEA instruments and the EHEA culture; - To identify key commitments concerning the non-implementation; - To submit proposals to the BFUG for addressing the issue of non-implementation of key commitments (e.g. through peer learning, policy advice, assistance, action plans, minimum standards); - To keep the Working Group on "Implementation fostering implementation of agreed key commitments" informed and together put the above-mentioned proposals into practice (in order to provide targeted support to member countries experiencing difficulties in implementing the agreed goals).
+and the EHEA culture;

+- To identify key commitments concerning the non-implementation; - ➤ To submit proposals to the BFUG for addressing the issue of non-implementation of key commitments (e.g. through peer learning, policy advice, assistance, action plans, minimum standards); - > To keep the Working Group on "Implementation fostering implementation of agreed key commitments" informed and together put the above-mentioned proposals into practice (in order to provide targeted support to member countries experiencing difficulties in implementing the agreed goals).